6 Key Steps for a Seamless Legacy Payroll Migration

 • Integration Capabilities:

-Check if the new payroll system can integrate seamlessly with third-party applications, such as time-tracking, benefits administration, and HR management systems.
+Check if the new payroll system can integrate seamlessly with third-party applications, such as time-tracking, benefits administration, and HR management systems, a common requirement in global payroll software implementations.

 • Vendor Credibility: